Amanda Halls, R.D.N., L.D.

 With spring often comes spring cleaning.
 You may have a chance to clean your house inside and out.
 However, what about your pantry?
 How often do you clean your pantry?
-If you’re trying to lose weight or adopt a healthy lifestyle, consider these questions.

 There are many reasons to consider cleaning out your pantry.
 You might have set a New Year’s resolution to start eating healthier, but still have old temptations waiting for you on the shelf.
 Removing those temptations from your grasp will help you stay on track with your goals.